 Regional wines are, like the landscapes and people, quite distinct.
 Emilia is synonymous with Lambrusco, but don’t despair: buy only DOC Lambrusco and be amazed by the dark, often blackberry-coloured wine that foams into the glass and cuts through the fattiness of the typically meaty Emilian meal.
-There are four DOC zones for Lambrusco and you get a glimpse of three of them, all around Modena, from the Via Emilia, each supporting neat rows of high-trellised vines.
-The fourth zone extends across the plains and foothills of the Apennines, in the province of Reggio Emilia.
+There are four DOC zones for Lambrusco, three of them around Modena, while the fourth zone extends across the plains and foothills of the Apennines, in the province of Reggio Emilia.
 Other wines to try, both whites, are Trebbianino Val Trebbia and Monterosso Val D’Arda, while the lively Malvasia (also white) from the Colli di Parma goes well with the celebrated local ham.

-Heading east towards the Adriatic coast, you come to the Romagna, a flatter, drier province where the wines have less exuberance but more body and are dominated by Albana and Sangiovese.
-The sweeter versions of Albana are often more successful at bringing out the peachy, toasted-almond flavours of this white.
-The robust red of Sangiovese, from the hills around Imola and Rimini, comes in various “weights” – all around the heavy mark.
+In the flatter, drier Romagna province, the wines have less exuberance but more body and are dominated by Albana and Sangiovese.
+The sweeter versions of Albana bring out the peachy, toasted almond flavours of this white.
+The robust red of Sangiovese, from the hills around Imola and Rimini, comes in various “weights” – all pretty heavy.
 Much lighter is Cagnina di Romagna, which is best drunk young (within six months of harvest).